Elissap5100/Week-Two-Work/notes.md

 I must remember to take a look at the following sites to understand wget a little bit better:
 - https://programminghistorian.org/en/lessons/automated-downloading-with-wget
 - https://programminghistorian.org/en/lessons/applied-archival-downloading-with-wget

+### APIs

+**Getting material out of an API:** I did not run into any issues with this part.
+Overall, I found this technique actually very intereting and I believe I could make use of it in my other courses in the future.
+The instructions were very easy to follow, and luckily do to my limited past expirience in computer science, I was able to completely nderstand the Proffessors explanations of each part of the code.

+**Some other APIs:** Although there was no steps exactly for me to follow, I do want to make note of the websites linked in this section.
+I can see this code being very helpful in both the future of this course and my other classes.
+Following the step by step tutorial was easy enough, but I am sure I will need help when it comes time to adapting this program to another API.

+**Glam Workbench**: I will look at this more indepth sometime this weekend.
+It all seems like very interesting concepts to explore!

+### OCR